SamUsherenko/CIS.115_Projects/README.md

 # CIS.115_Projects
-Using the skills and knowledge gained from Intro to Java to create various programs.
+Using the skills and knowledge gained from Intro to Java, I have created programs for various purposes.

 **Contents:**